taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 We use Docker to setup the local infrastructure (MongoDB).

 > [!WARNING]
-> Before running the command below, ensure you do not have a Docker local instance of MongoDB (or any other container) already running on port `27017`.
+> Before running the command below, ensure you do not have any processes running on port `27017` (MongoDB).

 To start it, run:
 ```bash